heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_school.md

 Villanueva de la Cañada<br>
 E-28692 Madrid, Spain<br>

-(and online)
+(and online via Zoom, details TBA)

 #### Hotel
-We recommend staying at the [Leonardo Hotel Madrid City Center](https://www.leonardo-hotels.es/madrid/leonardo-hotel-madrid-city-center).
+We recommend booking a hotel near Plaza de España, as buses will transport attendees from Plaza de España to ESAC each day.
+A good option is the [Leonardo Hotel Madrid City Center](https://www.leonardo-hotels.es/madrid/leonardo-hotel-madrid-city-center).

 <br>